-The modeled available groundwater value for the Edwards (BFZ) Aquifer in Bell County, as given in TWDB GAM Run 10-065 MAG, is 6,469 acre-feet per year, and is based on the desired future condition discussed above.
+The modeled available groundwater value for the Edwards (BFZ) Aquifer in Bell County, as given in TWDB GAM Run 17-029 MAG for the current decade 2010-2020, is 6,469 acre-feet per year, and is based on the desired future condition discussed above.
 CUWCD estimates that by year 2070, exempt use of the Edwards (BFZ) Aquifer may reach approximately 825 acre-feet per year and that volume of water is allocated for exempt well users on an annual basis.
 This leaves approximately 5,644 acre-feet per year as the volume of groundwater available for permitting in the Edwards (BFZ) aquifer.

-See Appendix I: TWDB GAM Run 10-065 MAG a.
-Desired Future Conditions
+See Appendix I: TWDB GAM Run 17-029 MAG